Purification Rundown: Promotion

+The Church of Scientology unsuccessfully tried to have the Nobel Peace Prize awarded to Hubbard for his invention of the program.

-In California, two organizations have been set up by Scientologists to try to give scientific legitimacy to the program.
-These were the Foundation for Advancements in Science and Education and the HealthMed Clinic.
+In California, two organizations were set up by Scientologists to try to give scientific legitimacy to the detoxification program—Foundation for Advancements in Science and Education (FASE) and HealthMed Clinic.
+Bill Franks, prior Executive Director International of the Church of Scientology, said he was involved in creating FASE and later described it as one of Scientology's front groups.
+FASE funded research and published articles by Scientologists hailing the effectiveness of Hubbard's procedures.
+HealthMed, an ostensibly independent organization, used this material to promote Hubbard's detoxification methods to public agencies all over the state.
+Both bodies were strongly criticized by a group of physicians from the California Department of Health Services.

-The Rundown, as delivered by HealthMed, is heavily promoted in the book Diet for a Poisoned Planet by journalist David Steinman, who denies any connection with the Church of Scientology.
+The program, as delivered by HealthMed, is heavily promoted in the book Diet for a Poisoned Planet by journalist David Steinman, who denies any connection with the Church of Scientology.
 The book was the subject of a paper from the U.S. Food and Drug Administration which accused Steinman of distorting facts.
 C. Everett Koop, the former Surgeon General of the United States, also criticized the book, recommending that the public stay away from Hubbard's "detoxification" procedure.